 The real beauty of stuffed pretzels is you have complete control on what goes in them.
 I am constantly dreaming up new filling ideas!
 For this recipe I chose to stuff the soft chewy pretzels with mozzarella, parmesan, and rosemary.
 It’s very important to use fresh rosemary here as the dried variety won’t add the same flavor to the dough.
 If you can’t find fresh rosemary, I would suggest leaving it out.
 I tested this recipe with dried rosemary and all I can say is blech 🙁 It just doesn’t do these pretzels justice.

 If your cheese does happen to leak out of a few pretzels, it’s not the end of the world.
 I usually just fork it up and drizzle it on top of the pretzel.
-Improvising with hot gooey cheese isn’t the worst way to spend a few minutes 😉
+Improvising with hot gooey cheese isn’t the worst way to spend a few minutes, ya know?

 Be sure to bake the pretzels for the full 16 minutes.
 Sometimes I even bake mine a little longer… I like the outside to get really brown and toasty.
 The dough is so thick and soft that baking them for a few extra minutes will have no effect on the doughy interior.

-Once removed from the oven, brush them with butter and sprinkle with extra rosemary and parmesan cheese.
+Once removed from the oven, brush them with butter, and sprinkle with extra rosemary and parmesan cheese.
 Serve with honey mustard, marinara sauce, or just eat them plain!
-These also freeze like a dream 🙂
+Bonus: these mozzarella stuffed rosemary and parmesan soft pretzels freeze like a dream!

 Mozzarella Stuffed Rosemary and Parmesan Soft Pretzels